lab11/socitrack/doc/README.md

 Here you can find detailed documentation on how to get started using the TotTag.

-If you find errors or think something could be made clearer, please go ahead and submit an edit to the documentation directly (small pencil icon in the upper-right corner).
-If there is a more substantial question, please [create a new issue](https://github.com/lab11/socitrack/issues) so we can keep track of it and fix it.
+If you find errors or think something could be made clearer, please go ahead and [create a new issue](https://github.com/lab11/socitrack/issues) so we can keep track of it and fix it.